danthegoodman1/icedb/README.md

 ## Performance test

 IceDB can easily insert hundreds of thousands of rows per second per instance, and query engines can query upwards of hundreds of millions of rows per second.

-This largely depends on query engine, network and disk, and how efficiently you data is merged at query time.
+Performance depends on a variety of things such as query engine, network/disk, and how efficiently you data is merged at query time.

 See [perf_tests](perf_tests) for examples.